gargiani/ADP_LP/README.md

 An implementation of the linear programming approach for Q-learning.

-More details can be found in https://arxiv.org/abs/2003.08721
+For more details on the LP approach for Q-learning check out our paper https://arxiv.org/abs/2003.08721

 In order to install this python package, execute the following steps: